 As an international brand conceived in London and manufactured in Italy, YOJO - as probabily the whole fashion design industry - thrive on cultural diversity and dialogue and therefore stand absolutely against every form of racism and xenophobia... even if triggered by terror.

-Let's being people and global citizens first and then fashion professionals.
+Let's be people and global citizens first and then fashion professionals.
 The world needs unity towards change... let's stay united.